robertfairley/rf-19-go/posts/2019/04/new-blog.md

-title: Updated Site Build
+title:Updated Site Build
-date: 2019-04-14
+date:2019-04-14
 excerpt:
 image:
 ---
 <small>2019-04-14</small>
-# Updated Site Build

 **I've recently undertaken rebuilding** my site from scratch.
 Previously I used the opportunity to gain some experience building a simple blog using Python and Django.
 Working with those tools